- Class: Mammalia (Mammals)

 HABITAT AND DIET

 A bat-eared fox family has several den holes in its territory, each with many entrances, tunnels, and chambers.
-The foxes' claws are made for digging, and they can create their own burrow or enlarge an empty one made by another animal.
+The foxes' claws are made for digging, and they can create their own burrow or enlarge an empty one made by other wildlife.
 They are even known to use old termite mounds as dens.
 The den is a protected area where the group sleeps and also where the females give birth.
-Animals that prey on bat-eared foxes include eagles, jackals, and hyenas.
+Predators that prey on bat-eared foxes include eagles, jackals, and hyenas.

 Yes, this fox eats insects, with termites making up to 70 percent of its diet.
 Besides termites, which it licks up from the ground, the bat-eared fox eats dung beetles and their larvae, grasshoppers, scorpions, spiders, millipedes, rodents, lizards, fruits, and eggs.
 But insects make up the main part of its diet.

-Bat-eared foxes at the San Diego Zoo and San Diego Zoo Safari Park receive a fortified meat-based commercial carnivore diet, dog kibble, a small mouse, mealworms, and crickets.
-Keepers say mealworms are their favorite—like fox candy!
+Bat-eared foxes at the San Diego Zoo and San Diego Zoo Safari Park eat a fortified meat-based commercial carnivore diet, dog kibble, a small mouse, mealworms, and crickets.
+Wildlife care specialists say mealworms are their favorite—like fox candy!